nikkipeel/nikkipeel/README.md

 #### 🌱 Things I am currently learning:
 - Web Accessibility Content Guidelines
-- Building and publishing web applications with React
+- Styling websites and apps with TailwindCSS
-- Using and customizing TailwindCSS
+- Using Gatsby, React, and the Wordpress Rest API
 - Troubleshooting code and testing

 #### :computer: I am currently working on: